 Beyond multilateral deals, Colombia utilizes free trade agreements with both Canada and the US.

-Australia-Colombia commercial relations
+Australia-Colombia commercial and trade relations

 These two countries formalized their diplomatic relations in 1976.
 Australia has strong commercial connections with Colombia in the mining, energy and education sectors.
 These powerhouses are also eyeing up potential long-term arrangements and investments in agriculture and telecommunications.